 - 2 Particles and Radiation

 - 8 Nuclear Physics

 - 12 Turning Points in Physics

 Following on from your GCSE studies you will explore the subject and its uses in the modern world looking at a variety of phenomena in a practical and in depth way.

 How will you be assessed?

-- Paper 3: Practical skills in physics Written paper - 1 hours 30 minutes / 22% of A Level
+- Paper 3: A - Practical Skills and Data Analysis.
+B - Unit 12 Written paper - 2 hours / 32% of A Level

 Enrichment activities and independent learning?

 There will be informal drop in / revision sessions available to support classroom learning and aid student progress throughout the course.